-[Section 47E inserted by No. 64 of 1970 s.
+[Section 47E inserted: No. 64 of 1970 s.
 10.]

 47F.
 This Division in addition to Western Australian Marine Act 1982

 This Division shall be read and construed as being in addition to and not in derogation of or in substitution for any of the provisions of the Western Australian Marine Act 1982.